How to buy antiques on Instagram

 We explore the world of antiquing online and demystify the art and etiquette of buying antiques on Instagram

-One good thing to come out of a rather tumultuous 2020 is a flourishing online antiques industry.
+One good thing to come out of a rather tumultuous few pandemic years is a flourishing online antiques industry.
 With more people shopping this way, new dealers are joining the scene – all thanks to the marvellous efficiency of Instagram.

 Charlie Andrews of @oldstockantiques, who has been selling on Instagram for three years and has a large following of regular customers around the world, says Instagram makes it more feasible and affordable to start up a business and allows sellers to be more flexible with their pricing.
 ‘I would recommend Instagram to anyone who’s looking to start dealing, either as a hobby or as a full-time profession.
 What I personally enjoy about dealing on Instagram is how accessible it is for everyone.
 It’s easy to discover new dealers and pages by searching hashtags or by looking through the followers of an account you like.’

 Check out our list of the best Instagram accounts to follow for antiques lovers.